sciZer0/newdiscoveries/a/README.md

 FUNDAMENTAL ERRORS IN SCIENCE

 1.1.
-The 1st Sufficient Fundamental Error in Science;<br>
+One of Sufficient Fundamental Errors in Science;<br>
 1.2.
 Endless Series of Fundamental Errors in Science.

 __________

-## The 1st Sufficient Fundamental Error in Science
+## One of Sufficient Fundamental Errors in Science

 This error is called "sufficient" because even this error alone destroys the entire concept of science of understanding the Universe.